mapbox/cpp/glossary.md

 Node provides some "addons" built in, like the `zlib` module, which is implemented [in C++ inside node core](https://github.com/nodejs/node/blob/df63e534584a54dcf02b37446e1e821382e3cef3/src/node_zlib.cc).

-You can also write your own [a node addon](#node-addon) and include it dynamically within your application.
-If you write a [node addon](#node-addon) you can get access to all lower-level operations available in C++ like like working with threads and custom memory allocation.
+You can also write your own addon and include it dynamically within your application.

 See [node addon docs for more details](https://github.com/mapbox/cpp/blob/master/node-cpp.md)